Journalists provide a vital service to democracy by keeping citizens informed and holding elected leaders accountable.

 - Future newsroom leaders earning graduate degrees at elite programs, including the Berkeley Graduate School of Journalism, Columbia University Graduate School of Journalism, CUNY Graduate School of Journalism, Medill School of Journalism at Northwestern University and the S.I.
 Newhouse School of Public Communications at Syracuse University

-For more information about Journalism & Digital Media at St. Edward’s University, please contact and Associate Professor Jena Heath, who coordinates the program.
+For more information about Journalism & Digital Media at St. Edward’s University, please contact and Professor Jena Heath, who coordinates the program.
 The Journalism and Digital Media minor is part of the Department of Literature, Writing and Rhetoric.

 There are two ways to study Journalism and Digital Media.